louietan/org-drill/README.md

 Currently, I am refactoring org-drill significantly.
 It's quite hard to test all of its functionality automatically, so I expect breakages.
+In addition, some of the interfaces for card types has changed, and some functionality which is unmaintainable is being removed!
 Please be patient and report problems!